philpw99/Stash_Helper/README.md

 * If you are using Stash v17 or above, use Stash_Helper v2.4.1 or above.
 <p>
 Personally I don't recommend upgrade to v17 yet, because there is an issue needs to be addressed.
 The previous file scans from v12 will generate file paths like
-`g:my folder\my video.mp4` , instead of the normal `g:\my folder\my video.mp4`.
+"g:my folder\my video.mp4" , instead of the normal "g:\my folder\my video.mp4".
 The upgrades from v12 to v16 didn't fix this problem at all, they just leave the path as it is.
-Now in V17 if you do a scan with file path like that, you will end with 2 file entries and 2 parent_folder_ids, because Stash v17 will think `g:my folder` and `g:\my folder` are different folders, thus the file paths are also different.
+Now in V17 if you do a scan with file path like that, you will end with 2 file entries and 2 parent_folder_ids, because Stash v17 will think "g:my folder" and "g:\my folder" are different folders, thus the file paths are also different.
 I got over 900 duplicate entries because of it.

-The easy fix for this is to revert the sqlite database to the v16 one then using
+The easy fix for this is to revert the sqlite database to the v16 one then using a sqlite dabase program to run SQL like this:
 ```
-UPDATE scene SET path = "g:\" || substr( path, 2) WHERE substr( path, 1, 2) = "g:" AND substr( path, 3, 1) != "\"
+UPDATE scene SET path = "g:\" || substr( path, 2) WHERE lower( substr( path, 1, 2)) == "g:" AND substr( path, 3, 1) != "\"
 ```
 to fix the small error in path.
 After that Stash v17 will handle the paths correctly.

 # Stash_Helper
 <a href='https://github.com/stashapp/stash'>StashApp</a> is a powerful content management program for your porn collections.
 It's cross-platform and comes with many website scrapers.
 It will make your whole video collection looks professional: with detail info about scenes, performers, studios...etc.
 It's like what Plex has done for your movie collections.<br>